-DDG aims to end local and interpersonal conflicts before they erupt into violence by supporting local conflict resolution efforts and deploying a comprehensive Conflict Management Education toolkit.
-The education helps people identify and relieve tension, isolate key factors in conflict and employ successful mediation techniques.
+The Danish Demining Group (DDG) aims to end local and interpersonal conflicts before they erupt into violence by supporting local conflict resolution efforts and deploying a comprehensive Conflict Management Education toolkit.
+This helps people identify and relieve tension, isolate key factors in conflict and employ successful mediation techniques.

-With the view of mitigating conflict and upholding the “do no harm” principle DDG also offers conflict analysis services and conflict sensitivity training to national and international bodies.
-In insecure environments the design and implementation of services must be based on a thorough analysis of local conflict dynamics in order to ensure that interventions at a minimum “do no harm” while ideally also address root causes of conflict and insecurity.
+With the view of mitigating conflict and upholding the “do no harm” principle, DDG also offers conflict analysis services and conflict sensitivity training to national and international bodies.
+In insecure environments, the design and implementation of services must be based on a thorough analysis of local conflict dynamics so as to ensure that interventions, at a minimum, “do no harm”, while ideally also addressing root causes of conflict and insecurity.

-DDG assists other organisations and institutions in doing this while also publishing extensive research on armed violence and conflict mapping in our target areas.
+DDG assists other organisations and institutions with this while also publishing extensive research on armed violence and conflict mapping in our target areas.